notdb/USA-Constitution/README.md

 said?
 This repository answers those questions, to the best of my ability.

 Gitmoji is utilized to signal the type of change being made.
-As these are create for software and not legal documents, some imagination may be needed. https://gitmoji.carloscuesta.me/
+As these are create for software and not legal documents, some imagination may be needed https://gitmoji.carloscuesta.me/

 ## Who Made the Change?